The Best Dive Watches For Luxury Watch Enthusiasts

 Water resistant to 91 metres, or exactly Fifty Fathoms as an ode to the collection, this is a beautiful piece for the dive minded gentleman.
 Keep this on show by getting those sleeves up.
 You wouldn’t want to hide the colours, right?

-Prices of Blancpain X Swatch Fifty Fathoms Scuba come in at £340 across all the models at the time of writing.
+Prices of Blancpain X Swatch Fifty Fathoms Scuba come in at £350 across all the models as of February 2024.

 Best Men’s Dive Watch Under £4,000